simonZhou86/dilran/README.md

 # DILRAN for medical image fusion

-If you find DILRAN useful for your research and applications, please cite using this BibTeX:
+If you find this work useful for your research and applications, please cite using this BibTeX:

 ```bibtex
 @inproceedings{zhou2024edge,